David-Huson/portfolio-v2/src/content/projects/image-classifier.md

 <img src="/assets/architecture.webp" alt="an image depicting the model architecture described above" />

+### Results

+Our best model boasts an accuracy of 91.80% on the validation dataset, which is quite strong in a vacuum.
+However, in testing the final model with data from the internet, we found some weaknesses in it.
+These weaknesses can largely be attributed to the size of our training dataset, which only has 1027 training images (500 horses, 527 humans).
+There also exists a bias in our training data.
+Namely, the dataset is biased towards full body images of humans.
+Due to this bias, if given an image of a human in which only a portion of the body is visible, say their head, it will misclassify the image.
+Which leads us to ponder how we can improve the accuracy of our model on more general data.

 ### Conculsion

 All in all, we would like to do more research into how to optimize a model with a relatively small dataset.
 But we were particularly happy with the results we got.
 For more details, our <a href='/assets/files/Project_2_Report-compressed.pdf'>full report</a>.